Maxsimuss/EngineSynth/README.md

 A tool to create engine noises for beamng!

+# Dependencies

+This app requires .NET 6.0 to run.

 # Simple Usage

 1. Drag and drop some percussive sounds into the samples area.